“I wish I was rich, I was good, and we were all a happy family this day.” – Louisa May Alcott

 Louisa May Alcott’s first published book was a collection of whimsical stories originally written for her young neighbor Ellen Emerson (born in 1839, the daughter of Ralph Waldo Emerson).

-They even investigated one another’s deaths (Emersen sent Thoreau to the shore where Margaret Fuller’s ship parished).
+They even investigated one another’s deaths (Emersen sent Thoreau to the shore where Margaret Fuller’s ship perished).
 Aside from such dramatic events, I like to imagine them existing daily with typical domestic tasks and no comprehension of the lasting impact they would have on American literature and worldly thought.

 The Alcott’s were not stable in this neighborly scene, however.
 They moved upwards of 30 times.